 How to Make Your Utensils Grease Free and Shiny

-These stains don’t have any color but form a sticky layer all over the utensils.
-Getting rid of these greasy stains is something we all have struggled with, which is why we have listed the following steps to make the process easier for you.
+How to remove these tough stains from utensils is something we have all struggled with, which is why we have listed the following steps to make the process easier for you.

 Step 1: Fill the Utensils with Hot Water